canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-4.md

 ### can-define's `value` is now `default`

-In [can-define] 1.0, you would default a default value for a property with the `value` property definition like so:
+In [can-define] 1.0, you would define a default value for a property with the `value` property definition like so:

 ```js
 import DefineMap from "can-define/map/map";